On Sunday, Brazil’s bitter presidential race comes to an end

 For months, it appeared that da Silva was headed for an easy victory.
 Opinion polls can be highly unreliable predictors of election results, particularly in an enormous, sprawling nation like Brazil.
 But analysts and politicians agree that the race has grown tight.

-Bolsonaro has railed against Supreme Court justices and insistently cast doubt on the reliability of nation’s electronic voting system, which analysts have warned is a clear sign that he could reject election results – like former U.S. President Donald Trump, whom he admires.
+Bolsonaro has railed against Supreme Court justices and insistently cast doubt on the reliability of the nation’s electronic voting system, which analysts have warned is a clear sign that he could reject election results — like former U.S. President Donald Trump, whom he admires.

 The Brazilian president, who says he hates socialism, has had little problem spending vast sums on the poor in the run-up to Brazil’s Oct.
 30 runoff.